flightwatching/wilco-api/docs/IFTs/ift-V2.0.md

 # Help page for IFT V2.0 available functions

-**a pre-requisite is to know javascript.
-The functions belongs to a FW javascript object.**
+**a pre-requisite is to know javascript.**

+The functions belongs to a FW javascript object.
+You can use some libraries (and associated variables):
+* [moment](http://momentjs.com/docs/) to manipulate the dates,
+* [\_](http://underscorejs.org/) to manipulate the arrays and the collections

+    Some of the following functions are not available with the webservice/webhook connector as they are not linked to a message or an event.
+    The best practice with those connectors is to create an event with `FW.postEvent` with a defined layout and then work on the layout IFTs to screen or enhance

 ## Accessing the samples in your IFT
-The samples for the currently processed message are provided in the script for computation.
-A variable is automatically created for each sample.
+The samples for the currently processed message or constants are provided in the script for computation.
+A variable is automatically created for each sample or constant.
 The variable contains the value of the sample as a string, whatever the status.
 To use it as a number, just add the sign _+_ before it.

 ```javascript
 var EGT_1="655"; //created by WILCO